rubik/radon/docs/commandline.rst

     $ radon cc path

-Radon will walk through the subdirectories of path and will analyze all children nodes (every Python file it encounters).
+Radon will walk through the subdirectories of path and will analyze all child nodes (every Python file it encounters).

 ::